bburns/Lantern/README.md

 The full map is located [here](images/zork2200.png).

-These are just one of an infinite number of layouts - I haven't experimented much with the different settings.
+This is just one of an infinite number of layouts - I haven't experimented much with the different settings.

 ## Issues